etsuo/generator-hybrid/README.md

 ## Contributing
 This project uses [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for its git workflow.
 You should fork the project, make your changes on a feature branch, then submit your pull request from your feature branch against the upstream develop branch.

 Before making your changes, however, you should open an [issue](https://github.com/etsuo/generator-hybrid/issues) to communicate what you're doing to sync up with other work that's being done.

+Also, you might want to make sure that everything works when you do an `npm install -g generator-hybrid` by doing an install of your forked changes.
+For example: `npm install -g git+ssh://git@github.com:etsuo/generator-hybrid.git`

+If you're not familiar with installing npm packages directly from github.com, see the [npm install documentation](https://docs.npmjs.com/cli/install).

 ## Credits
 Here are some of the main projects that this generator uses: